vsavkin/hammock/README.md

     resource("posts", post.id, {"id" : post.id, "title" : post.title});
 ```

 You don't have to define all these functions by hand.
-Any framework converting maps into objects and visa versa can be used here.
+Any framework converting json into objects and visa versa can be used here.

 Now, having this configuration we can start loading and saving plain old Dart objects.